melezhik/Sparrow6/documentation/development.md

 Double dashes are chosen by default when coercing `args` `Array/List/Hash/Pair` elements into strings.

-If one needs single dashes use _explicit_ notation, by adding `-` before a parameter name:
+For single dashes use _explicit_ notation, by adding `-` before a parameter name:

       task-run "task1", %(
         args => [